Disaster management plans

 Council’s Be Prepared communication campaign informs the community on how to prepare for severe weather including bushfires, severe storms, flooding and heatwaves.
 It promotes the awareness of Council’s online tools including the severe weather Early Warning Alert Service and Flood Awareness Maps.

-The All Hazards Disaster Management Plan provides an outline for prevention, preparation, response and recovery arrangements in our community and in partnership with other levels of government including the state government’s role and resources.
+The All Hazards Disaster Management Plan provides an outline for prevention, preparation, response and recovery arrangements in our community and in partnership with other levels of government including the Queensland Government’s role and resources.

 Find out more about Council’s roles and responsibilities for natural disasters by downloading the fact sheet.